MaximilianLombardo/cellxgene-docs/portal/publishing.md

 * **Citation:** the portal provides permanent publication links that can be cited in your paper or preprint and linked to from your lab's website.
 * **Private Collaboration:** Data uploaded to the portal can be kept private until you are ready to publish it, and private links can be shared with collaborators or manuscript reviewers.

-If you wish to contribute your data to the Data Portal it will need to be formatted to adhere to the [the single-cell annotated data schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).
+To enable these capabilities, data contributed to the Data Portal will need to be formatted to adhere to the [the single-cell annotated data schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).
 Documentation describing how to format and submit data is available in the [single-cell-curation](https://github.com/chanzuckerberg/single-cell-curation) repository.

-If you have any further questions around data submission and requirements, feel free to [reach out](mailto:cellxgene@chanzuckerberg.com)!
+If you have any further questions about data submission and requirements, please [contact us](../contact-us.md)